Skip to main content

 81%

-• The game features a unique and catchy soundtrack with humorous lyrics that many players find enjoyable.
+• The game features a unique and humorous soundtrack with catchy songs that many players find enjoyable.

-• Just a Cleric offers a fun and challenging gameplay experience with RPG elements, allowing for character customization and strategic play.
+• Just a Cleric offers a fun and challenging gameplay experience with RPG elements, including leveling up and a variety of quests.

-• The developer is actively engaged with the community, responding to feedback and making improvements to the game.
+• The pixel art design is charming, and the developer is actively engaged with the community, responding to feedback and making improvements.

 • music